 In this article, I share my experience making terrain with a hot wire cutter and a few tips for a better model making experience.

-- Whether you’re a tabletop war gamer (e.g., Warhammer 40k, historical gamer), or hobby railroad modeler, I hope you find this post helpful.
+- Whether you’re a tabletop war gamer (e.g., Warhammer 40k, Dungeons and Dragons, roleplaying games, historical gamer), or hobby railroad modeler, I hope you find this post helpful.
 Let me know in the comments below!

 Continue reading for my thoughts about using hot wire foam cutters for model making and DIY miniature wargaming terrain.
 You can skip ahead to to the review of 10 great hot wire form cutters and knives.